 At the 2016 London anti-corruption summit and global forum on asset recovery (GFAR), Nigeria signed on to a global framework on asset recovery.
-The summit focused on tackling corruption through 3 approaches; exposing corruption, punishing corrupt people, and driving out the culture of corruption.
-31 commitments and 10 principles came out of these sessions and Nigeria has begun implementing 20 of those commitments (65%), 16% are yet to begin, and 10% have been completed.
+The summit focused on tackling corruption through 3 approaches.
+1. Exposing corruption.
+2. Punishing corrupt people.
+3. Driving out the culture of corruption.
+31 commitments and 10 principles came out of these sessions.
+Nigeria has begun implementing 20 of those commitments (65%), 16% are yet to begin, and 10% have been completed.

-On this podcast, we speak with ANEEJ’s Dr. Mathew Ayibakuro to review Nigeria’s implementation of the 2016 anti-corruption commitments and how these principles/commitments are useful in the fight against corruption in Nigeria.
-We also discussed the return of the stolen Abacha loot to Nigeria, the principles that guarded the use of those funds, and ANEEJ’s efforts to monitor the recovery of stolen assets.
+On this podcast, we speak with ANEEJ’s Dr. Mathew Ayibakuro to review Nigeria’s implementation of the 2016 anti-corruption commitments.
+We look at how these principles/commitments are useful in the fight against corruption in Nigeria.
+We also discuss the return of the stolen Abacha loot to Nigeria.
+The principles that guarded the use of those funds, and ANEEJ’s efforts to monitor the recovery of stolen assets.

-To find out more about these commitments and why they are important to tackle corruption in Nigeria, please listen in and share your thoughts in the comments.
+To find out more about these commitments and why they are important to tackle corruption in Nigeria, please listen in.
+Please also share your thoughts in the comments.

 Also, check out some of Step Up Nigeria’s projects.